 Figure 6.
-Statewide reports received by the New Jersey Department of Environmental Protection for black bears exhibiting Category I, Category II, and Category III behaviors (as defined by the NJDEP Fish and Wildlife's Black Bear Rating and Response Criteria).
+Statewide reports received by the New Jersey Department of Environmental Protection for black bears exhibiting Category I, Category II, and Category III behaviors (as defined by the NJDEP Fish and Wildlife's Black Bear Rating and Response Criteria) from 2016 through 2020.
+These reports are maintained within the DEP's NJEMS (New Jersey Environmental Management System) database and are obtained from residents, law enforcement agencies, and municipalities reporting bear activity.